chris-geelhoed/Wikipedia-Viewer/README.md

 => select articles based on image availability and pageviews from the previous day => return data to frontend and cache to MongoDB

+The 'Near You' carousel also features a map which allows the user to change their assumed position by clicking anywhere on the globe.
+This feature lets you quickly check out what is trending around the world!

 ### Trending Worldwide:

 The same as above but getting IP and geolocation is not necessary as the world WOEID is constant.